dirsoooo/social-media-downloader/README.md

 # Social Media Downloader
- Download videos and photos from Youtube, Facebook and Instagram!
+ <p align="center">Download videos and photos from Youtube, Facebook and Instagram!</p>

 ## Install
 Regardless of whether you chose the version of the terminal or GUI, you need to install the requirements.
 You can install it like this: